 Do you think you could spare a euro?
-If you are one of the many who are making the most of their money, always trying to save money while travelling, then this advice is definitely for you.
+If you like making the most of your money, and are always trying to save money while travelling, then this list is definitely for you.

-Wherever you go in Europe, there is always something you can buy with just a euro coin, or the equivalent of.
-Sometimes it can be an incredible bargain or one of those worth-a-try typical local things.
-Here’s our list of the things you can buy in some European countries with just one euro:
+Wherever you go in Europe, there is always something you can buy with just a euro.
+Sometimes it can be an incredible bargain or one of those worth-a-try local things.
+Here’s our list of things you can buy in European countries with just one euro:

 Bulgaria: a banitsa

 If you decide to visit Bulgaria, you can’t miss this local egg-based breakfast for only one euro.

 One euro beers are becoming less easy to find since the tourism boom, but if you do your research you can still find some bars (even in the capital) when you can make a toast for one euro.

 France: a baguette

 French baguettes are a must buy when coming to this country… and you can do so for a small price!